-Try these tasty little grape tomatoes oven roasted with olive oil, salt, and fresh herbs for a unique and fresh side dish.
-Just one more fresh vegetable idea that you’ll want to tuck away for when you need it!
 Like maybe after you ripen green tomatoes in the house at the end of summer??
 I know I ALWAYS have a lot of tomatoes in the house in the fall.

 Oven Roasted Tomatoes?

 YES.
-Before you ask you can roast cherry tomatoes or larger tomatoes as well.
+Before you ask, you can roast cherry tomatoes or larger tomatoes as well.
 Just adjust your oven time accordingly.

 Large tomatoes should be cut in half OR slices.
 Lay cut side up on a baking sheet and treated the same way as these grape tomatoes.
 Cherry tomatoes are a little thinner skinned so maybe don’t need a lot of time in the oven.

 Roasted tomatoes as a side dish were new to me and I think they’d be amazing served with these 4 ingredient Teriyaki Chicken Skewers.

 My husband and I enjoyed the roasted tomatoes; they’re a nice change up to the regular vegetables we usually enjoy.
 And definitely different from what I usually do with grape tomatoes which, is just put them in salads.